Lady of the Tropics

-Lady of the Tropics is a 1939 American drama film directed by Jack Conway, starring Robert Taylor, Hedy Lamarr, and Joseph Schildkraut.
+Lady of the Tropics is a 1939 American drama film directed by Jack Conway, starring Robert Taylor and Hedy Lamarr, and featuring Joseph Schildkraut.

 Plot

-While visiting French Indochina with his girlfriend and her family on her father's yacht, freeloading American playboy Bill Carey falls in love with Manon DeVargnes, a beautiful, local woman of mixed race background he meets in Saigon.
-Manon is also being romantically pursued by local businessman Pierre Delaroch.
-Bill eventually marries Manon.
-When Bill is unable to find employment in Saigon, Delaroch secretly arranges to have Bill employed by his company.
+While visiting French Indochina with his girlfriend Dolly Harrison and her family on her father's yacht, freeloading American playboy Bill Carey falls in love with Manon DeVargnes, a beautiful, local woman of mixed race background he meets in Saigon.
+Manon is also being romantically pursued by powerful local businessman Pierre Delaroch, also of biracial background, and is also supposed to marry a local king.
+However, Manon, who does not love either man, desires a passport so that she may go to Paris, to be free and have equal rights with white French citizens, which she lacks in Saigon.